ManoolK/ManoolK/README.md

 I am a Certified Salesforce Professional with a passion for efficiency and solving complex business problems.
 Having spent over 10 years in the development and administration of CRM enterprise systems I have strong analytical skills and a solid foundation in the Salesforce ecosystem.

 🌱 Salesforce Developer.
-Apex, Lightning Web Components, JavaScript and Flows.
+Apex, Lightning Web Components, Lightning Web Runtime, JavaScript, HTML, and Flows.
 <!-- 🔭 I’m currently working on the [DGI-Portfolio Project](https://github.com/ManoolK/DGI-Portfolio). -->

-⚡ Fun fact: Outside of my passion for Salesforce, I enjoy hiking, traveling, and board gaming.
+⚡ Fun fact: Outside of my passion for Salesforce, I enjoy hiking, skiing, traveling, and board gaming.

 # ☁ Salesforce Credentials
 <div align="center">